junforever/n8n-text-shield/README.md

 ## Features

 - **XSS Protection:** Sanitizes input text to remove malicious HTML and JavaScript code using the robust `DOMPurify` library.
-- **SQL Injection Protection:** Optionally escapes input text to prevent SQL injection attacks, powered by `sqlstring`.
+- **SQL Injection Protection:** Optionally sanitizes input text to prevent SQL injection attacks by removing common SQL statements using a regular expression.
 This feature can be toggled on or off.
 - **Preserves Data Context:** The node seamlessly integrates into your workflow by cloning the original data and adding the sanitized text as a new field, ensuring no data is lost.
 - **Flexible Configuration:** Allows you to specify which field to sanitize and what to name the new output field.
 - **Integrated Error Handling:** Works directly with n8n's built-in "Continue on Fail" setting for robust and straightforward error management.